What are e-learning Days?

 On school days when safe travel is not possible due to severe weather concerns or other emergencies, students will complete learning experiences at home through Zoom.
 Student attendance will be based on class attendance through Zoom.
 Learning experiences will be communicated through Canvas, Ridgewood High School’s Learning Management System.

 How are e-learning Days different from current “emergency/snow” days?

 On e-learning Days, students are continuing to learn material that is relevant to the current learning experiences.
 While this is completed outside the traditional classroom environment, it serves as an extension of previous learning or a bridge to the next day’s learning.

-While this coursework is by no means a replacement for the learning that occurs on a day-to-day basis within a school, it provides an opportunity to avoid the main issue of a traditional “emergency/snow” day, which is that it is often made up weeks/months after the event.
+While this coursework is by no means a replacement for the learning that occurs in-person, it provides an opportunity to avoid the main issue of a traditional “emergency/snow” day.
+Traditional emergency/snow days are often made up weeks/months after the event.
 As such, the make-up day often occurs after the relevant unit of study is over (as well as after AP exams), limiting the benefits of recovered instructional time.

 In addition, e-learning Days provide the District the opportunity to make decisions about the “emergency” earlier, providing families and staff additional time to make plans.

 Students will be required to attend every class period that day on Zoom.
 Teachers will take attendance through Skyward.